-If so far it was impossible to move the surrender value of a supplementary funded pension insurance contract into the voluntary pension fund without the interruption of the five-year requirement of the collection period, then according to the amendment, the five-year term shall be deemed to be as of the earliest date of the entry into the insurance contract.
-From now on, it is also possible upon the entry into an insurance contract to carry over the redemption price of the units of a pension fund into insurance premiums without the interruption of the five-year requirement of the collection period.
+Upon placing the surrender value of supplementary funded pension insurance contract into a voluntary pension fund, the five-year term shall be considered from the date of the earliest date of conclusion of insurance contract.
+It is possible upon the entry into an insurance contract to carry over the redemption price of the units of a pension fund into insurance premiums without the interruption of the five-year requirement of the collection period.
 The five-year term shall be deemed to be as of the date of the initial acquisition of the units if it is earlier than the date of entry into the insurance contract.
 The term is considered as of the earliest date or from the date of entry into the contract or the date of the initial acquisition of the units.

 Upon the shifting of the accumulation reserve, the contribution made earlier cannot be deducted from the income on taxation of the income because the person had been entitled to receive the tax incentive on that part already earlier.

 Upon taxation of income received under a life insurance contract with an investment risk (hereinafter insurance contract) the date of entry into the contract is relevant.